Posted 26th May 2018

 News from Tim

 Welcome to timatkin.com.
-I hope you like the site and find lots to read and enjoy, especially the in-depth reports we've published in the last few months on 2013 Burgundy, Rhône and Bordeaux, Oregon, South Africa, Brunello, Washington State and Argentina.
+I hope you like the site and find lots to read and enjoy, especially the in-depth reports we've published on Rioja, the Rhône, South Africa, Bordeaux, Burgundy, Argentina, Brunello, Washington State, Napa and Oregon.
 There are also monthly columns by Ron Washam (aka The HoseMaster of Wine), Matt Walls and Andrea Frost.
 Tim Atkin MW